prosenkr/AI_in_SkillDev_Scripts/README.md

-# SkillDev
-Study on GenAI in Skill Development
+# AI in Skill Development